Example: Designing Your First Beam Cruiser

 • HTK: sqrt(10) = 3.16

-• Explosion risk: 15% when hit (acceptable)
+• Explosion risk: 5% base when hit (no boost = minimum risk)

 Redundancy concern: A single power plant is a vulnerability.
 If destroyed, all weapons lose power.
 Consider adding a 2 HS backup:

-Backup: 2 HS plant, output = 5 x 2 x sqrt(2/10) = 5 x 2 x 0.447 = 4.47 power
+Backup: 2 HS plant, output = 2.5 x 2 x sqrt(2) = 2.5 x 2 x 1.414 = 7.07 power

-That only powers a fraction of one laser.
+That powers only a fraction of one laser.
 Not worth the tonnage for such minimal backup.
 Accept the single-point-of-failure at this tonnage constraint.

-Power plant allocation: 1x 10 HS reactor (20% boost) = 500 tons
+Power plant allocation: 1x 10 HS reactor (no boost) = 500 tons

 Step 9: Fuel Tankage